kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_packing_lists.md

 To create a new packing list:

 1. Click the '+' button in the bottom-right corner.
+2. Select 'New packing list'.
-2. Enter a name for the packing list.
+3. Enter a name for the packing list.

 ## Copying a packing list
 To copy an existing packing list: